Skip to Content

 The nested approach to creating GenSX workflows might make it seem difficult to implement looping patterns like self-reflection.
 However, GenSX allows you to express dynamic, programmatic trees giving you all the flexibility you need.

-The reflection example defines a helper function createReflectionLoop that you can use to implement self-reflection in your GenSX workflows.
+The reflection example implements a Reflection component that you can use to implement self-reflection in your GenSX workflows.

 To implement self-reflection, you’ll need: